Just add WATER: WebAssembly-based Circumvention Transports: Implementing shadowsocks.wasm

 \subsection{Porting from shadowsocks-rust}

 \TblShadowsocksCodeCompare

 We minimize the required changes to shadowsocks-rust's client code by identifying the protocol specification section (i.e. encryption, decryption, message framing) and reduced the feature support to only AEAD ciphers and direct connections(act like a transparent relay) for now, along with tunnel creation for asynchronous networking.
 We also had to implement a SOCKS5 listener to directly handle the incoming connections from external web browsers.
-Table \ref{tab:ss-codechangecompare} based on comparing the implementation of core logic in \textit{shadowsocks-rust} and \water-SS implementation, shows the code change only \textbf{85\% - 785 / 927} lines matched where only \textbf{142} lines of glue code for integrating all the points we mentioned above.
+Table \ref{tab:ss-codechangecompare} showcases a segment of the comparative analysis between the core logic implementations in \textit{shadowsocks-rust} and \water-SS.
+The analysis indicates that, of the total 927 lines of code in \water-SS, 785 lines (approximately \textbf{85\%}) correspond with those in the official \textit{shadowsocks-rust} implementation.
+The remaining \textbf{142 lines} are primarily comprised of glue code, intentionally incorporated to incorporate all previously discussed enhancements.
+Notably, the amount of glue code should remain approximately consistent and does not proportionally increase with the expansion of the protocol implementation.